Cloud Migration Denver Checklist

 Business Continuity and Disaster Recovery

 Colorado faces natural disaster risks — from wildfires along the Front Range to severe weather events.
 Businesses relying solely on on-premises infrastructure in a single location are vulnerable to extended outages.
-Cloud providers replicate your data across multiple geographic regions, ensuring your business continues operating even if your physical office is inaccessible.
+Cloud providers can replicate data across multiple geographic regions, but continuity still depends on tested recovery objectives, application design, connectivity, identity, and user access planning.
 After the Marshall Fire in 2021 destroyed businesses in Superior and Louisville, many Denver-area companies accelerated their cloud migration plans.

 Cloud Migration Strategies